dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

     make(<button>, label: "Red");

-will only be as wide as the label it is given—“Red”, in this case—but the button created by
+will only be as wide as the label it is given—"Red", in this case—but the button created by

 .. code-block:: dylan